yodrew/darkroomretreat/manuscript/introduction.md

 Thanks for reading.
 Please copy and give out this free book as much as you please.
 See [____*license*____](http://darkroomretreat.com/about/license) for more options.

 If you have comments or corrections, email me or [____open an issue____](https://github.com/yodrew/yodrew.github.io) at github.
 This is free content and an open source project contained in a public code repository.
-Fork the project, submit a pull request, etc. [____Learn____](http://rogerdudler.github.io/git-guide) distributed version control.
+If you know [____distributed version control____](http://rogerdudler.github.io/git-guide), fork the project, and submit a pull request.

-If you find a theoretical or practical error in the approach or a way to improve it, please let me know.
-I am happy to alter the book if your proposal:

-- presents a rational argument
-- remains consonant with hygienic principles
-- includes clear reports of your own reproducible experiments with the current method

-Likewise, I am open to working with you in any way to develop hygienic darkroom retreating and advance its cause as long as you:

-- have read my book
-- demonstrate understanding of its basic ideas
-- have done a retreat according to my protocol and are convinced of the value of my approach
-- aren't abusive
+In addition to this book, I can assist you by email, skype, and in person.
+See [____*services*____](http://darkroomretreat.com/about/services) for details.

 I continually update this book.
 Especially before building, download the latest version of the book and review relevant sections for new plans.

-### help {#help}

-Join the dolphin economy: I help you help me help you help me help you...

-In addition to this book, I can assist you by email, skype, and in person.
-See [____*services*____](http://darkroomretreat.com/about/services) for details.

-You can contribute by:

-- writing me with a friendly question or comment
-- darkening your room and retreating according to this method
-- reporting your experience online with photos and sending me the link
-- improving the method and designs
-- improving the website
-- donating money to me on my [____homepage____](http://darkroomretreat.com/); I live extremely simply, so even small amounts help
-- lending or helping me rent or build a [____*suitable*____](#design) retreat location for a month so I can heal from my own psychosis, characterized by exhaustion-depression and various physical ailments
-- doing something not listed above, perhaps something only you know about or that we can develop together

-Thanks for reading and best wishes.
+~~

-Now on to the life-restoring perspective of hygiene and how darkness completes it.
+Now on to how darkness completes the life-restoring perspective of hygiene.